 If you're roasting a turkey crown this year, we've got all the tips you need to cook the meat perfectly for a succulent Christmas dinner centrepiece.

 A turkey crown is the breast of the bird still attached to the bone with the legs and wings removed.
-A crown is exactly what you need to cook if you have fewer people to feed or a gathering who all like white meat.
+A crown is perfect if you have fewer people to feed or guests who all like white meat.

 The other advantages to a crown are that it will cook quickly and should fit in any oven – and your roasting tin.
 They are widely available and becoming more fashionable by the year, but price per weight does work out a bit more expensive than a whole bird.